Types of Financial Aid and Eligibility

 Federal Work Study – need-based, student must obtain a job on-campus to receive a paycheck

-Student Employment – non-need-based, student must obtain an job on-campus to receive a pay check.
+Student Employment – non-need-based, students must obtain a job on-campus to receive a paycheck.

 Loans are, by far, the largest source of financial aid for the majority of students and families.
 There are four main sources of financial aid.
 These include the federal government, the state government, the institution, and private entities.
 The federal government is the largest source of financial aid.

 To be eligible for most federal financial aid programs, you must meet the following eligibility requirements:

 - Have financial need, except for some loan programs.